youngsoul/pyimagesearch-video-streaming/Readme.md

 This repo has code from the [PyImageSearch Blog](https://www.pyimagesearch.com/2019/04/15/live-video-streaming-over-network-with-opencv-and-imagezmq/) post.

+The project has been extended to not only send video, via client.py, but also if you have a display connected you can detect objects from the RPI and display it on the local RPI and do face recognition.

 ## Setup

 The full setup on a Raspberry Pi can and likely will take a long time.